makersacademy/bowling-challenge/README.md

 so that I can move straight onto the next frame of ten pins.

 As a player who just achieved a strike, as a bonus
-I'd like the points from the next frame added to the score of my strike frame (unless another strike is achieved), so that I can benefit from the extra points.
+I'd like the points from the next frame added to the score of my strike frame, so that I can benefit from the extra points.

-As a player who just achieved a strike, my score for the strike frame should not appear until after next frame has finished (unless another strike is achieved), so that I can see an accurate game score.
+As a player who just achieved a strike, my score for the strike frame should not appear until after next frame has finished, so that I can see an accurate game score.

 [MORE WORK NEEDED HERE]